FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: Implementation details

-\paragraph{Training loss} In Figure~\ref{fig:losscurves}, we plot the training loss of our $D=100$ model trained with 8K unique datasets/epoch (denoted as ``8K'') versus 0.5K unique + 7.5K transformed datasets/epoch (denoted as ``0.5K+T''), together with the $D=20$ model trained with reuse periodicity $P=1$ (denoted as ``P=1'', reusing the same 8K datasets across epochs) and $P=1$ with transformation (denoted as ``P=1+T'', transforming the 8K datasets across epochs).
+\paragraph{Model architecture} We use a 4-layer Transformer with hidden dimension $\texttt{h\_dim}=256$, {a linear embedding layer at the input ($\mathbb{R}^{D}\rightarrow\mathbb{R}^{\texttt{h\_dim}}$), and a 2-layer MLP layer at the output ($\mathbb{R}^{\texttt{h\_dim}}\rightarrow\mathbb{R}^{2}$) for inlier vs. outlier binary classification.} For each Transformer layer, we use $\texttt{num\_head}=4$ for each attention module and $R=500$ for the router-based attention (Figure~\ref{fig:model}). \paragraph{Training loss} In Figure~\ref{fig:losscurves}, we plot the training loss of our $D=100$ model trained with 8K unique datasets/epoch (denoted as ``8K'') versus 0.5K unique + 7.5K transformed datasets/epoch (denoted as ``0.5K+T''), together with the $D=20$ model trained with reuse periodicity $P=1$ (denoted as ``P=1'', reusing the same 8K datasets across epochs) and $P=1$ with transformation (denoted as ``P=1+T'', transforming the 8K datasets across epochs).
 Notice that the loss with transformation is slightly higher than no transformation (i.e., $D=100$, ``0.5K+T'' vs. ``8K'', and $D=20$, ``P=1+T'' vs. ``P=1'') across all 200 epochs, which is reasonable since the transformed datasets have non-diagonal covariances that make the learning task harder and thus result in a higher training loss.
 The training losses of \method with $D=100$ are also higher than with $D=20$ since the subspace OD tasks are harder in higher dimensions.

 \paragraph{Inference time} Figure \ref{fig:routers} (left) showed the inference time of \method on CPU, comparing typical attention versus the router-based attention (with $R=500$ routers) under varying context sizes from 1K to 10K.
 The time is measured on CPU to clearly showcase the scalability trends; \textit{quadratic} without routers and \textit{linear} with routers.